Sporarum/scala/spec/06-expressions.md

-In the case where the expected type is not polymorphic, or the clauses are incompatible then fresh type variables are inserted, they will either be replaced by a concrete type or throw a typing error, for example with our previous `ident`:
+In the case where the expected type is not polymorphic, or the clauses are incompatible, then fresh type variables are inserted.
+They will either be replaced by a concrete type or throw a typing error.
+For example with our previous `ident`:

 ```scala